 - Describe your experience with concrete words rather than vague descriptions.
 For example, it is better to use "managed a team of engineers" than "responsible for managing ...".

 - Use jargon and acronyms specific to your industry (spell out the acronyms for human readers).

 - Be concise and truthful.

 - Focus on results, not on duties and responsibilities.

-- Use more then one page CV if necessary.
+- Use more than one page CV if necessary.
 The computer can easily handle multiple-page Curriculum Vitaes.
 It uses all of the information it extracts from your CV to determine if your skills match available positions.
 It allows you to provide more information than you would for a human reader.

 - If you have extra space, describe your interpersonal traits and attitude.
-Keywords could include skill in time management, dependable, leadership, sense of responsibility, able to work under pressure, quick learning, good memory, etc.
+Keywords could include skill in time management, dependability, leadership, sense of responsibility, able to work under pressure, quick learning, good memory, etc.